DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 * Create a Grid.
 * Add a command column template with a hyperlink to the edit form.
-* Use the hyperlink to navigate to a separate page and pass the key field value as a parameter.
+* Use the hyperlink to navigate to a separate page and pass the key field value.
 * Edit the record on the separate page and apply changes to the data source.
 * Navigate back to the page with the Grid.